 Infertility is a widespread problem as thousands of couple across the globe, are diagnosed with these issues every year.
 At the same time, the phenomenal progress of medical science has brought solutions for a majority of infertility problems.
 IVF treatment has emerged as one of the most reliable assisted reproductive techniques.
 It offers an encouraging success rate as well as is effective for resolving serious female infertility issues.

-However, the patient is susceptible to come across certain complications during a typical cycle of IVF treatment in Delhi.
+However, the patient is susceptible to coming across certain complications during a typical cycle of IVF treatment in Delhi.
 While some of these complications are not serious, others can be life-threatening for the mother and/or baby.
 It is important to be aware of these complications so that they can be handled in a better way.
-Rare as these may be, yet handling the complications well can make all the difference for the woman and her baby.
-The following are explained stage-wise as the most common complications by IVF Doctor in Delhi.
+Rare as these may be, handling the complications well can make all the difference for the woman and her baby.
+The following are explained stage-wise as the most common complications by IVF doctors in Delhi.

 Ovarian Hyper Stimulation Syndrome (OHSS)

 Ovarian Hyper Stimulation Syndrome (OHSS), as the name suggests, is the condition of the ovaries being hyperstimulated by fertility drugs.
 Ovulation induction is the first stage of IVF treatment in Delhi.
 The woman is given hormonal therapy to stimulate her ovaries so that they can produce multiple, healthy oocytes for the cycle.
 But every woman reacts differently to the hormone, with a few of them developing OHSS.
 In such cases, the ovaries synthesize a very large number of follicles and even start leaking fluid into the abdominal cavity.
 The other symptoms include ovarian swelling, abdominal pain and bloating, vomiting, nausea and diarrhea.